Cryptanalysis and design for a family of plaintext-non-delayed chaotic ciphers: Generalized Iterative Equation and Associated Position Expression for Multi-Stage PNDCC

 In Sec.~\ref{sec:3level-pndcc-stat-isbda}, we analyzed the security of the three-stage permutation-diffusion-permutation PNDCC.
-In this section, we first derive a generalized iteration equation and an associated position expression for multi-stage PNDCC, thereby providing a universal mathematical model to support the security analysis in Sec.~\ref{sec:chained-attack}.
-For brevity, we use the five-stage permutation-diffusion-permutation-diffusion-permutation PNDCC as an example to derive its generalized iteration equation and associated position expression.
-The method can also be applied to other multi-stage PNDCCs.
-Moreover, since encryption and decryption are inverses, we present the generalized decryption iteration equation; the corresponding generalized encryption equation follows by inversion.
-Unless otherwise stated, “generalized iteration equation” refers to the generalized decryption iteration equation.
+In this section, we first derive generalized iterative equations and associated position expressions for multi-stage PNDCCs, thereby providing a universal mathematical model to support the security analysis in Sec.~\ref{sec:chained-attack}.
+For brevity, we take as examples the three-stage diffusion–permutation–diffusion PNDCC, the four-stage permutation–diffusion–permutation–diffusion PNDCC, the four-stage diffusion–permutation–diffusion–permutation PNDCC, and the five-stage permutation–\allowbreak diffusion–\allowbreak permutation–diffusion–\allowbreak permutation PNDCC, and derive their generalized iterative equations and associated position expressions; the method readily extends to arbitrary multi-stage PNDCCs without loss of generality.
+Moreover, since encryption and decryption are inverses, we present the generalized decryption iterative equation; the corresponding generalized encryption equation follows by inversion.
+Unless otherwise stated, “generalized iterative equation” refers to the generalized decryption iterative equation.